akuity/awesome-argo/README.md

 # Awesome Argo

 🔥 **NEWS**: ([follow updates](https://twitter.com/TerryTangYuan))
 * Check out the upcoming conferences and hope to see you there!
+We will add the links to recordings as soon as they are ready!
   * [GitOpsCon North America](https://events.linuxfoundation.org/gitopscon-north-america/) on Oct 25th
   * [KubeCon North America](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) on Oct 24th
   * [ArgoCon](https://events.linuxfoundation.org/argocon/) on Sep 19th